CDCgov/ixa/examples/load-people/README.md

 range of `0` to `population - 1`, where `population` is the total number of people.

-When you are referring to a person in order to do things with them, you will use a `PersonId` struct, which internally stories its automatically assigned `id` (the index in the population range):
+When you are referring to a person in order to do things with them, you will use a `PersonId` struct, which internally stores its automatically assigned `id` (the index in the population range):

 ```rust